dayton-outar/shillings/docs/README.md

 The mission is,

-_To empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, ultimately enabling them to make informed decisions and achieve their financial goals with confidence._
+_To empower stock investors globally by providing an immersive platform that offers a story-based approach to understanding the development and performance of businesses, where they can learn and collaborate, so that they can make informed decisions and achieve their financial goals with confidence._

 Shillings seeks to deliver structured information in a visually appealing way with succinct context to engage novice and experienced investors.